-Heather and I recently attended a retirement planning conference in Boston, and one of the speakers explained an eye-opening formula which I thought was thought-provoking.
+Heather and I recently attended a retirement planning conference in Boston, and one of the speakers explained an eye-opening formula that I thought was thought-provoking.
 He put these numbers up on the screen and asked if anyone in the audience could tell him what they meant:

 2 x 3 x 10 x 7 x 52 x 20 = Want to Take a Guess?